Current as of: June, 21, 2019 – 21:00 CET

 Introduction Paper: Machine Learning for Health Informatics (pdf, 2,000 kB – reference as: Andreas Holzinger 2016.
 Machine Learning for Health Informatics.
 In: Lecture Notes in Artificial Intelligence LNAI 9605.
 Springer, pp. 1-24, doi:10.1007/978-3-319-50478-0_1)

 Introduction Video: https://www.youtube.com/watch?v=lc2hvuh0FwQ (Students please watch this video first)

 This graduate course follows a research-based teaching (RBT) approach and discusses experimental methods for combining human intelligence with machine learning to solve problems from health informatics.
-This years focus is on explainable-AI and ethical, social and public issues of AI/ML for health informatics.
+The focus of the class of 2019 is even more on explainable-AI, causality and ethical, social and public issues of AI/ML for health informatics.
 See here a short (6 min) Youtube Video on explainable AI

 For German readers: Andreas Holzinger 2018.
 Explainable AI (ex-AI).
 Informatik-Spektrum, 41, (2), 138-143, doi:10.1007/s00287-018-1102-5

 For practical applications we focus on Python – which is to date the worldwide most used ML-language.
 Tutorial: Python-Tutorial-for-Students-Machine-Learning-course (pdf, 2,279 kB – reference as: Marcus D. Bloice & Andreas Holzinger 2016.
 A Tutorial on Machine Learning and Data Science Tools with Python.
 In: Lecture Notes in Artificial Intelligence LNAI 9605.
 Springer, pp. 437-483, doi:10.1007/978-3-319-50478-0_22)

 Why should I study